kajo411/bonbifons-font-Magisk-Modules/README.md

-Bonbifons Font Installer
+Bonbifons Font magisk for v17++
-magisk 17+

-this font is still in beta
+Description

+This module change the system font systemlessly.
+Instructions

+    Install this and reboot then violaa.